about the artist

 History and Education

 Alissa has always been fascinated by art and storytelling.
 An avid reader and daydreamer as a child, she began her creative journey by convincing her little brother to act out stories with her in the family living room.
 In 5th grade, her mother signed her up for a local acting class where she was assigned a monologue by Tennessee Williams, prompting Alissa to devour all of his plays.
-In 6th grade, she read Shakespeare’s Romeo and Juliet in English class, and decided she'd better read all of his plays, too.
-She later earned her BFA in Acting from the University of Oklahoma, an MA in Theatre from Washington University in St. Louis, and a certificate from Shakespeare's Globe Theatre in London, where she studied acting with Royal Shakespeare Company actress Jane Lapotaire (who has become a lifelong mentor and friend) and then-Globe Artistic Director Mark Rylance.
+In 6th grade, she read Shakespeare’s Romeo and Juliet in English class, and decided she'd better read all of his plays, too, igniting a life-long passion that has guided her career.

 Theatrical Work